Reconstruction theorem for complex polynomials: A reconstruction theorem for polynomials

-Taking $c$ sufficiently large we can assume that the critical point has an unbounded orbit, hence the Julia set $J_P$ is totally disconnected and it is contained in $V$.
+Taking $c$ sufficiently large we can assume that the critical point has an unbounded orbit, hence the Julia set $J$ is totally disconnected and it is contained in $V$.
 Observe that every $V_k$ contains a fixed point.
-By taking $\psi=\frac{\pi}{\sqrt{5}}$ any other irrational angle and by increasing $c$ if necessary we may assume that the projections of $V_k$ to the real line are pairwise disjoint.
+Let $\psi=\frac{\pi}{\sqrt{5}}$ or any other irrational angle then by increasing $c$ if necessary we may assume that the projections of $V_k$ to the real line are pairwise disjoint.

-Using symbolic dynamics we can uniquely identified every point from the Julia set, by elements in $\{1, \ldots , d\}^{\mathbb N}$.
-Suppose $\{a_n\}_{n\geq0}$ is such sequence then there is a unique point $z\in J_P$ with the property $P^n(z)\in V_{a_n}$.
+Using symbolic dynamics we can uniquely identify every point from the Julia set, by elements in $\{1, \ldots , d\}^{\mathbb N}$.
+Suppose $\{a_n\}_{n\geq0}$ is such sequence then there is a unique point $z\in J$ with the property $P^n(z)\in V_{a_n}$.
 This implies that points in the Julia set can not mirror each other, moreover it follows from Lemma \ref{lem18} that points in Julia set have no mirrors.
-As a consequence we obtain that the set $\cY$, defined in the proof of the Theorem \ref{thm6}, is an empty set.
-Hence every mirror breaks at time $k\leq M$.
+As a consequence we obtain that the set $\overline{S}$, defined in the proof of the Theorem \ref{thm6}, is an empty set.
+Hence there exists integer $M>0$ such that every mirror breaks at time $k\leq M$.

-By Mané-Sad-Sullivan \cite{MSS} our polynomial $P$ is $J$-stable polynomial when $c$ is large, hence the dynamics of small perturbation of polynomial $P$ resembles the dynamics of initial polynomial $P$, moreover their Julia sets are topologically conjugated.
+By Mane-Sad-Sullivan \cite{MSS} our polynomial $P$ is $J$-stable polynomial when $c$ is large, hence the dynamics of small perturbation of polynomial $P$ resembles the dynamics of initial polynomial $P$, moreover their Julia sets are topologically conjugated.
 Since above equations are only slightly perturbed when $P$ is perturbed we can conclude that there exists an open set of polynomials satisfying Theorem \ref{thm6}. \end{example}

-We end this paper with a following question: {\it Is there an open and dense set of polynomials satisfying Theorem \ref{thm6}?}